deNzik3/deNzik3/README.md

-Hello!
+Hi there!
 My name is Denis👋
 ======================

 Junior Data Scientist